Applied-Language-Technology/website/source/about.rst

 The learning materials are available with a `Creative Commons BY-NC 4.0 licence <https://creativecommons.org/licenses/by-nc/4.0/>`_, which means they can be freely used for teaching and learning.

-Instructions can contact me for access to course assignments.
+Instructors can contact me for access to the course assignments.
 You can find my contact details on `my personal website <http://www.helsinki.fi/~thiippal>`_.

 Note that the University of Helsinki cannot provide credits or certificates for completing these courses.